free consultation

 Hidden Assets in Estate Settlement

-Experienced probate lawyers in Cleveland see a number of common scenarios that result in hidden assets:
+Experienced probate fraud lawyers in Cleveland see a number of common scenarios that result in hidden assets:

 • Those designated as administrators or executors will have an outsized role when it comes to estate distribution.
 Fraud, self-dealing, or not acting in the best interest of the estate can result in many scenarios where assets are not properly valued or distributed.
 This can be especially true if the same person also served as a guardian or conservator while the decedent was alive.